JordanMcAlpine1/LinuxServerHardening/README.md

 1. **Collect System Information**
    - Retrieve the following information and document it in a summary report:
-     - HostName: Use the `hostname` command.
+     - HostName: Executing the `hostname` command.
-     - OS Version: Use `cat /etc/os-release`.
+     - OS Version: Executing `cat /etc/os-release`.
-     - Memory Information: Use `free -h` for human-readable memory details.
+     - Memory Information: Executing `free -h` for human-readable memory details.
-     - Uptime Information: Use the `uptime` command.
+     - Uptime Information: Executing the `uptime` command.

 2. **Create a Backup of the OS**
    - Use the `tar` command to back up the OS to `/baker_street_backup.tar.gz`, excluding the following directories: